Tiger King: 9 things you didn't know about Netflix's insane hit show

 Tiger King: Murder, Mayhem and Madness is a brand-new new documentary series that has managed to do the impossible: temporarily distract a nation stressed out by dealing with the coronavirus outbreak.
 Currently streaming on Netflix, the seven-episode series, directed by Eric Goode and Rebecca Chaiklin, focuses on Joseph Maldonado-Passage -- aka Joe Exotic -- and his Oklahoma exotic-animal park.
 As of Monday, it was the No. 1 show on the streaming network.

-When the show begins, Joe has an impressive blonde mullet, a flamboyant wardrobe, multiple husbands at the same time, and a raging feud with Carole Baskin, the owner of a big cat sanctuary.
-All of that is as tame as a bowl of warm milk compared to what comes next.
+When the show begins, Joe has an impressive blond mullet, a flamboyant wardrobe, multiple husbands at the same time, and a raging feud with Carole Baskin, the owner of a big-cat sanctuary.
+All of that is as tame as a bowl of warm milk compared with what comes next.
 Every element in Tiger King gets weirder, and every personality who comes on camera has a secret, a compellingly weird event in their history, or dozens of each.
 Joe runs for president and governor, tries for a country-music career, makes bizarre videos suggesting his rival fed her missing husband to her tigers and so, so much more.

 There's a strange comfort to be had in taking refuge in this specific brand of American craziness.
 For viewers self-isolating in their homes, it's a reminder that the world was weird in so many varied ways before coronavirus.
 God willing and the creek don't rise, it will one day get a chance to be that weird again.